void

 Poděbrady is a spa town in okres Nymburk.
 It is located 50 km east of Prague on the river plain by the Labe.

-Švejk's anecdote is yet another example of the author mixing real people into the story.
-This time it is Hájek who was also mentioned in Einjährigfreiwilliger Marek's tale from his time as editor of Svět zvířat.
+Švejk's anecdote is one of many examples of how Hašek mixed his friends into the The Good Soldier Švejk.
+This time it is Ladislav Hájek who was also mentioned in Einjährigfreiwilliger Marek's tale from his time as editor of Svět zvířat.

 Hašek in Poděbrady